-Trump and Biden stage the worst presidential debate in living memory
+Trump sets the tone for the worst presidential debate in living memory

 Judging the debate by traditional standards gives the evening more credit than it deserves.
 For most people, this was unwatchable, a grab-the-remote, change-the-channel moment in a forum that in past election years has served the country well.
 What two more debates like this will accomplish is hard to imagine, other than to heighten tensions in a country already on edge.

 Biden came ready to make his points and at times was far more focused in doing so than was the president.
-In an opening question about the Supreme Court vacancy created by the death of Justice Ruth Bader Ginsburg, he touched on the Affordable Care Act, abortion, health and the 200,000 deaths from covid-19.
+In an opening question about the Supreme Court vacancy created by the death of Justice Ruth Bader Ginsburg, he touched on the Affordable Care Act, abortion, public health and the 200,000 deaths from covid-19.
 He repeatedly branded Trump a liar who didn’t know what he was talking about.

 Trump played a different game, one of attack and belittle.
 He hit Biden hard, particularly on law and order in the one moment when he seemed to have a prepared and consistent line of criticism and that his supporters were probably applauding.
 He tried repeatedly to hang the socialist label around his rival, and Biden, perhaps to the dismay of some on the left, ran away from any suggestion that he is captive to the liberal wing of the party.